uu1t/random-rails-api-tab/README.md

 ### Scrape

 ```
-$ npm run crawler:start
+$ ./scripts/crawl.sh
 ```

-Be careful that it may take minutes to complete.
+Be careful that it may take dozens of minutes to complete.

 ### Build